 There is a actually a problem with Mercury having such a large iron core.
 There is just too much iron - objects in the solar system don't have such a large amount of iron in them, and it seems unlikely that the planet should have formed with that much iron in the first place.
 Currently astronomrs theorize that Mercury in the past was a much larger object with a larger layer of rocky material.
 A large scale impact or several impacts would have resulted in the loss of a large fraction of the lower density surface material leaving behind a planet dominated by a large iron core.
 This is a reasonable theory since you have the Sun nearby and it tends to pull in a large number of objects, unfortunately for Mercury which may have gotten in the way of one of those objects.
 Other theories think that the Sun's high temperature may have also stripped away some of the surface.

 The large iron core can also explain the presence of the scarps.
 Early in the planet's history, the rock layer above the iron core (the mantle and crust) would have cooled and solidified before the iron core would have cooled.
 Long after the crust solidified, the iron core started to cool down.
 What happens when iron cools?
 In case you don't know, it contracts - gets smaller.
-There is so much iron in the interior of the planet that the contractions were pretty major.
+There is so much iron in the interior of the planet that the contractions were pretty major possibly 5-10 km of contraction in some areas.
 With the shrinking of the core the rock layers above it sort of lost their support, so they collapsed in various places forming long cliffs or, as we call them, scarps.
-Recent observations from the Messenger spacecraft seem to support this theory, since it appears that Mercury has shrunk by about 1.5 km during its history.
+Recent observations from the Messenger spacecraft seem to support this theory, since detailed observations along with elevation data point to significant elevation differences across the surface.
+Overall the average contraction may be around 7 km (4.4 miles).
 That might not seem to be a large amount, but it could certainly effect the surface features.